L-reduction

 L-reduction ("linear reduction") is a transformation of optimization problems which linearly preserves approximability features; it is one type of approximation-preserving reduction.
 L-reductions in studies of approximability of optimization problems play a similar role to that of polynomial reductions in the studies of computational complexity of decision problems.

 The term L reduction is sometimes used to refer to log-space reductions, by analogy with the complexity class L, but this is a different concept.

 Definition

+Travelling salesman problem.
+The instance is a finite set of cities and the distances between them.
+A solution is a tour that visits all the cities.